analysiscenter/batchflow/doc/batch.md

 If an `action` changes the instance's data directly it may simply return `self`.

 ## Running methods in parallel
 As batch can be large it might make sense to parallel the computations.
+And it is pretty easy to do:
 ```python
 from dataset import Batch, inbatch_parallel, action